 - Click rate = [Total number of clicks]/[number of sent emails]

-You can now click on one of your campaigns listed below.
+You can now click on report for one of your campaigns listed below.

 We will review each section of the report in detail.

 This section includes comprehensive results relating to opens and clicks.
 You can distinguish between recipients who open your email once ("openers") from those who open more than once ("multiple openers").
 When a person opens your email twice, the report counts 1 opener and 2 opens.
 If this person clicks your email link(s) twice, the report counts 1 unique click and 2 total clicks.
 Complaints indicate people who have marked your message as "Spam".
 The complaint rate is a key indicator for the your sending reputation and for your deliverability.